exasol/exasol-rest-api/doc/user_guide/user-guide.md

 ### Encrypted Connection to the Exasol Database

 Starting with version 1.0.0 the REST API only supports TLS encrypted connections to the Exasol database.
-When the Exasol database uses a self-signed certificate, connections will fail with an error message like this:
+When the Exasol database uses a self-signed certificate, connections will fail with an error message like these:

 ```
 E-ERA-2: error while opening a connection with Exasol: failed to connect to URL "wss://localhost:32805": tls: failed to verify certificate: x509: “exacluster.local” certificate is not standards compliant
+E-ERA-2: error while opening a connection with Exasol: failed to connect to URL "wss://localhost:32805": tls: failed to verify certificate: x509: certificate is valid for *.exacluster.local, exacluster.local, not localhoststandards compliant
 ```

 In this case we recommend to specify property `EXASOL_CERTIFICATE_FINGERPRINT` with the fingerprint of the Exasol database's TLS certificate.
 This ensures that REST API connects to the expected database.